THE MUDDLE FAMILIES

 Albert and Rose’s illegitimate son was Jean Arthur Smith who was born at The Hermitage, Nameau des Vertus in the township of Saint-Aubin-sur-Scie, just south of Dieppe in France on 11 April 1925.
 His birth was registered with the French Mayor of the district, but not with the British Consul.
 Then in mid-1947, when he was 22, Jean Arthur Smith, who was then known as Tony Jean Arthur Muddle, engaged Bird & Bird of Gray's Inn, London to see if his birth could now be registered with the British Consul as he wished to change his name to Muddle and obtain a British passport, but this was refused by the British Foreign Office as he was not the legitimate descendent of a British paternal ancestor.[5]
 So presumably he never got a British Passport but he did change his name to Anthony Arthur Muddle.

-When he was 25 years old Anthony married 23-year-old Mary Josephine Parkin at Broomfield Church near Chelmsford in Essex on 29 November 1950.
+When he was 25 years old Anthony married 23-year-old Mary Josephine Parkin at St Mary's Church in Broomfield near Chelmsford in Essex on 29 November 1950.
 Anthony was then a metallurgist living at 92B Bradford Street, Braintree, Essex, and Mary was living at The Haven, Mill Lane, Broomfield.
-Mary was the daughter of Thomas and Clara Parkin, and her birth had been registered in Chelmsford registration district during the 2nd quarter of 1927.
+Their marriage was reported in the 1 December 1950 edition of The Essex Chronicle.
+Mary was the daughter of Thomas and Clara Parkin of Broomfield, and her birth had been registered in Chelmsford registration district during the 2nd quarter of 1927.

 [3] NARA film T715_7430 Passenger & Crew Lists of Vessels Arriving at New York 1897-1957.